jeffreyhsu01/jeffreyhsu01/README.md

 ### Hi nice to meet you! 👋

-I am a current undergraduate student at Boston University studying Computer Science & Statistics!
+I am an undergraduate student at Boston University studying Computer Science & Statistics!
+I have experience with embedded systems, microservices, and monolithic applications.

 ![Metrics](/metrics.plugin.languages.svg)